 Chances are that you are not the first person with that question.
 Please put 4-5 keywords into your browser's URL bar and let your favorite Internet search engine help you find what you are looking for!
 You can even try putting your exact question that you would have asked into the URL bar and probably get some close matches!

 A picture is worth a thousand words.
-A video can be worth a million!
-If the issue you're experiencing is intermittent or rather involved, capture it on a quick video and attach it to your Discussion question using the Photos or Video tool in the Rich Text editor.
+Attach it to your Discussion question using the Photos or Video tool in the Rich Text editor.

 You may also attach files but it is easier when we can see the image or video inline with your description.
 Also note that there is a limit of 5 attachments with a total size limit of 100MB per post.

 You are welcome to discuss any idea or a bug within the Cisco Community however until you submit them through the official channels, they will not be in the Product Management queue.